wineds/neo-nesp/3D_Print/README.md

 NB: I had access to the back of the wall so I used these to secure mount to plasterboard wall : https://www.printables.com/model/272115-knurled-m3-m8-thumbscrews

+template.stl used as drill and hole cutting guide.